pnedev/nppgtags/README.md

 Among the 'generic' settings are:

+- Keep Search box open - if enabled the search box where you can enter searched tags will be held open after triggering the search.
+- Trigger autocomplete after char - if enabled the autocomplete will be triggered automatically after you type a word with lenght equal or bigger than the configured characters count.
 - The default database - if enabled it will be used to perform searches from active files (documents) in Notepad++ that don't have their own database (unparsed files).
 This is kind-of library database for unparsed files.

 The database related settings come in two distinct copies that are identical.